kmokidd/mixin.less/README.md

     ```

 Thanks to [mixinsless](http://mixinsless.com/ ) and [compass-flexbox](https://github.com/stevenbenisek/compass-flexbox).
-Without them, we would have waste some time to find proper snippet.
+Without them, we would have waste some time to build proper snippet.